Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/README.md

 - [x] Linting pre-configured with Prettier _AND_ TSLint.
 - [x] Continuous integration & continuous deploy setup with Travis CI.

+# Try It Out!
+A demo of this starter can be found [here](https://evaluates2.github.io/Gatsby-Starter-TypeScript-Redux-TDD-BDD/).

 # Usage

 You can scaffold out a fresh new gatsby project use this template with the gatsby `new` command.